The Fisheries Reform Scam!

 👉 More decision-making power for commercial operators – The government wants to allow quota owners to voluntarily stockpile catch entitlements instead of reducing catch limits when fish stocks are struggling.
 That means more fish taken out of the water in the long run, regardless of the state of the fishery.

 👉 Weakening environmental protection – The new proposals seek to delay catch reductions in a depleted fishery due to the impacts the cuts might have on commercial fishers.
 This incentivises overfishing of a depleted fish stock.
-The health of a fish stock should come first and foremost.
+The Government also seeks to silence recent High Court rulings that have ruled the Minister must consider the impacts of fishing on the wider marine environment when setting catch limits.

 👉 Less monitoring – Remember those onboard cameras that finally started catching commercial fishers throwing fish overboard?
 The ones that proved reported discards of undersized snapper shot up over 1000% once cameras were live?
 Yeah, Jones wants to let commercial operators switch them off at times.
 And if that wasn’t bad enough, he’s also restricting public access to footage, so we won’t even be able to see what’s really going on.